Work Approach

 - I like to stick to the top-right corner of the Impact/Effort matrix.

-- I value honesty, inclusiveness and directness - if you feel like I am missing the mark on anything, please call me out on it.
+- I value honesty, inclusiveness, and directness.
+If you feel like I am missing the mark on anything, please call me out on it.

 - Time for self-development is critical.
 I book regular times to do it and encourage others to do the same.